georapbox/js-utils/arrays/diff/README.md

 ##difference
->Creates an array excluding all values of the provided arrays.
+>Returns an array with only the unique values from the first array, by excluding all values from the second array using strict equality for comparisons.

 ####Syntax
 ```js